Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Februari 2026 00.53.23 UTC
+- WIB: Sabtu, 7 Februari 2026 02.03.23 UTC
-- WITA: Sabtu, 7 Februari 2026 01.53.23 UTC
+- WITA: Sabtu, 7 Februari 2026 03.03.23 UTC
-- WIT: Sabtu, 7 Februari 2026 02.53.23 UTC
+- WIT: Sabtu, 7 Februari 2026 04.03.23 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: nature
+Kategori: inspirational